-If you have accounts for the same beneficiary with Virginia529 inVESTSM, CollegeAmerica and CollegeWealth, you may change the investments in any account once per calendar year without tax consequences, provided that any change to more than one account is made at the same time.
+If you have accounts for the same beneficiary with Virginia529 inVESTSM, CollegeAmerica and CollegeWealth, you may change the investments in any account twice per calendar year without tax consequences, provided that any change to more than one account is made at the same time.

 No. CollegeAmerica accounts are not deposits or obligations of, or insured or guaranteed by, the Commonwealth of Virginia or any agency or instrumentality thereof, the United States government, the program manager, any financial institution, the Federal Deposit Insurance Corporation or any other federal or state governmental agency, entity or person.

 No. There is no guarantee that the money in the account will be sufficient to cover the higher education expenses of the beneficiary.

 Start by choosing the fund with the target date closest to the year the beneficiary is expected to enroll in college.
 Target date funds are designed to be a one-time investment selection.
 Over time, experienced investment professionals will adjust the underlying mix of American Funds so that the allocations remain appropriate for the fund’s time horizon.
 Eventually the assets transition into the College Enrollment Fund, a preservation-oriented portfolio of high-quality, shorter term bonds.
 The assets remain there until they’re withdrawn.

 Though not typical, investors in the College Target Date Series may also invest in other funds within the same CollegeAmerica account.

 You can choose to invest in any combination of funds or portfolios offered in CollegeAmerica.